copyright © J.Middleton Looking east along Highdown Road |

 George Burstow & Sons

 George Burstow is a somewhat forgotten figure in the building of Brighton & Hove’s housing stock in the annals of local history.
-Wilds and Busby seem to get all the plaudits for their seafront buildings, but it was George Burstow who was the most prolific builder of residential properties throughout the whole of Brighton & Hove.
+Wilds and Busby seem to get all the plaudits for their seafront properties, but it was George Burstow who was the most prolific builder of residential properties throughout the whole of Brighton & Hove.
 In the early 1900s alone, Burstow built over 1,800 properties, which was more than half of the new housing stock for that period of history.

 George Burstow was actually born with the name of George Buster in Portslade in 1847, the son of William Buster, a master bricklayer.
-George’s father, William, was from Broadwater, Worthing and his mother Charlotte was from Brede in the Rother area of East Sussex.
+George’s father, William, was from Broadwater, Worthing and his mother Charlotte was from Brede in the Rother District of East Sussex.
 It would seem the Buster family lived in Portslade for nearly 10 years, as George’s first sibling, Sarah, was born in 1840, followed by William in 1841, Charlotte in 1844 and George himself in 1847.
 Sadly, in the same year of his birth, George’s sister Charlotte died and her large ornate memorial stone is still visible today in St Nicolas churchyard, Portslade.

 By 1850 the Buster family had moved to Brighton, where his brother Abraham was born in Over Street.